-The Governing Body continues to adopt the going concern basis of preparation in light of the group's net current assets of £4,732k (2021: net current assets of £3,445k) and net assets of £33.617m (2021: net liabilities of £33.257m), and the ongoing success of the College, and for the following reasons.
+The Governing Body continues to adopt the going concern basis of preparation in light of the group's net current assets of £3,969k (2022: net current assets of £4,732k) and net assets of £52.174m (2022: net assets of £33.617m), and the ongoing success of the College, and for the following reasons.

-- Included within creditors falling due within one year, and in accordance with FRS 102 and the SORP, is deferred income relating to government capital grants of £1.987m and other deferred income (included within accruals and deferred income) of £0.6m neither of these liabilities represent future cash outflows and will be released to the Statement of Comprehensive Income in subsequent accounting periods. - The College currently has £1.280k of fixed term (for 25 years to 2028) loans outstanding with bankers, £3.0m from BIS and £4.803m Sedgemoor District Council for a fixed term of 20 years to 2040 with interest capitalised until November 2021.
+- Included within creditors falling due within one year, and in accordance with FRS 102 and the SORP, is deferred income relating to government capital grants of £2,119m and other deferred income (included within accruals and deferred income) of £69k neither of these liabilities represent future cash outflows and will be released to the Statement of Comprehensive Income in subsequent accounting periods. - The College currently has £1.067k of fixed term (for 25 years to 2028) loans outstanding with bankers, £2.0m from BIS and £4.637m Somerset County Council for a fixed term of 20 years to 2040 with interest capitalised until November 2021.
 Bank borrowing is secured by a fixed and floating charge on certain College assets and is subject to a number of financial covenants.
-The Governing Body have, in assessing both the availability of the existing facilities and capacity to obtain new facilities if required, considered the forecast for the period to December 2023 and to the date of approval of these financial statements, the financial projections and its on-going relationship with (and most recent assurances received from) the bankers.
+The Governing Body have, in assessing both the availability of the existing facilities and capacity to obtain new facilities if required, considered the forecast for the period to December 2024 and to the date of approval of these financial statements, the financial projections and its on-going relationship with (and most recent assurances received from) the bankers.
 Whilst accepting there can be no certainty, the Governing Body are satisfied that the College will continue to operate within, and meet the scheduled repayments of, its existing facilities for the foreseeable future.